jangroth/aws-certification-notes/devops-engineer-professional.md

 <a name="4_19_1"></a>
 ### [↖](#4_19)[↑](#4_19) Overview
-*AWS X-Ray* helps developers analyze and debug production, distributed applications, such as those built using a microservices architecture.
+*AWS X-Ray* helps developers analyze and debug production, *distributed applications*, such as those built using a microservices architecture.
 With X-Ray, you can understand how your application and its underlying services are performing to identify and troubleshoot the root cause of performance issues and errors.
 X-Ray provides an end-to-end view of requests as they travel through your